Reliable Off-Grid Electrical Systems for Remote Cabins

 I, Charlie, by trade am an electrician so assumed the electrical installation would be a fairly straight forward and whilst the fundamentals are the same, the ever-growing world of campervan electrical systems can be a minefield!

-Luckily for me, Tom from Tiny Build Electrics supplied me with an incredibly detailed wiring diagram (schematic) that enabled me to simplify the installation process.
+Luckily for me, Tom from Tiny Build Electrics supplied me with an incredibly detailed wiring diagram (schematic) for our campervan electrics that enabled me to simplify the installation process.

 Picos de EuropaLiving in a van gives us the freedom to travel all over Europe from the comfort of our home.
 Pico’s De Europa, Spain